Stay connected and informed ABOUT your healthcare

-The origins of Telehealth to its modern applications grow with the advancement of technology.
+Telehealth has grown with the advancement of technology.
 Historically, improvement in technology leads to improvement in medicine—telehealth is the union of both.
-Access to quality health care is no longer limited by physical barriers.
-Technology can help provide access to expertise to where it is needed.
+Access to quality care is no longer limited by physical barriers.
+Technology can help provide access to expertise where it is needed.

-Telehealth helps provide tools for more consistent care and education on your health, which may lead to significant long-term effects on the health and wellbeing of patients.
-Understanding how to use telehealth will give you better control in your healthcare plan.
+Telehealth helps provide tools for more consistent care and education about health, which may lead to significant long-term benefits for the health and well-being of patients.
+Understanding how to utilize telehealth will give you better control of your healthcare.

 Technology & Medicine: History of Telehealth